kshedden/stats206/introds/content/topics/what_is_statistics.md

 The term _data_ refers to any collection of observations that measure something of interest, or that convey information about a question at hand.
-This is a data science course, but the foundations of data science largely come from the field of statistics.
-Mathematics and computer science are also important components of data science, but the core goal of data science, to learn from data, is precisely the goal of the field of statistics.
+This is a data science course, and also a statistics course.
+For our purposes, the terms "data science" and "statistics" are essentially synonyms, referring to the methodology used to learn from data.
+Mathematics and computer science are also important components of data science.

-Nearly every branch of science involves collecting and analyzing data, so data science cannot "own" the study of data in the same way that biological science owns the study of living systems.
-Data scientists do study data, but even more importantly, data scientists study the _methods_ for studying data.
+Nearly every branch of science involves collecting and analyzing data, but a "domain scientist" such as a biologist or a sociologist is primarily interested in the core questions of their domain, not in the methods used to analyze data.
+Data scientists do analyze data, but even more importantly, data scientists analyze the _methods_ for analyzing data.
 This is what distinguishes a data scientist, or a statistician, from a scientist studying and analyzing a data set that arises in their domain of research.